Basic Invocation

 In general, a basic invocation on MSPC Core consists of three steps:

-2. Setup a Config object, specifying basic analysis parameters;
+- Setup a Configobject, specifying basic analysis parameters;

 // First;